 That said, never let this put you off.

-Over the last five years, my life has changed for the better, after escaping the office to work remotely.
+My life has changed for the better, after escaping the office to work remotely.
 It’s possible to do the same, but it will take patience and determination to succeed.
 Here are my must-read tips on how to land a remote job.

 Stand out and be creative